sakar5157/python_install/README.md

 3. [VSCode](https://cutt.ly/CyQjZlw)

-Alongside python you need to install pip as well for that open a command promp in the repo's folder and run following command
+Alongside python you need to install pip as well for that open a command promp in the repo's folder and run following command after downloading from above

 `python get-pip.py`